Sri Lankan civil war: Early peace efforts

 Exhaustion with the war was building as casualties mounted and there appeared to be no end in sight.
 By mid-2000 human rights groups estimated that more than one million people in Sri Lanka were internally displaced persons, living in camps, homeless and struggling for survival.
-As a result, a significant peace movement developed in the late 1990s, with many organizations holding peace camps, conferences, training and peace meditations, and many other efforts to bridge the two sides at all levels.
+As a result, a significant peace movement developed in the late 1990s, with many organisations holding peace camps, conferences, training and peace meditations, and many other efforts to bridge the two sides at all levels.
 As early as February 2000 Norway was asked to mediate by both sides, and initial international diplomatic moves began to find a negotiated settlement to the conflict.

 Hopes for peace gained ground as the LTTE declared a unilateral cease-fire in December 2000, but they cancelled it on 24 April 2001 and launched another offensive against the government.
 After securing a vast area formerly controlled by the military, the LTTE further advanced northwards.
 This advancement posed a serious threat to the Elephant Pass military complex that housed 17,000 Sri Lankan troops.